Nationals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Corbin Burnes (9-6) to the mound for his 22nd start this season.
+- The Brewers will hand the ball to Freddy Peralta (6-8) for his 21st start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Burnes has 19 starts in a row of five innings or more.

 |Opponent